siddhartha-komodo/slate/source/includes/_010-basic-instructions.md

 Komodo offers built-in native decentralized-exchange (DEX) compatibility through our software, BarterDEX.
 This software is separate from `komodod` and `komodo-cli`.

+BarterDEX is a pioneer in atomic-swap based exchange methods.
+If you're not familiar with the concept of atomic-swaps, check out [Part III of our white paper](https://komodoplatform.com/whitepaper).

+We performed our first atomic swap in 2014, and using our BarterDEX v1.0 software we performed thousands in 2017 with the open-source community before the concept gained attention in the news.
+To date, users in the Komodo ecosystem have conducted over 100,000 atomic swaps.
+We are currently taking what we learned from these experiences and rewriting the software from the ground up for v2.0.

-BarterDEX is a pioneer in atomic-swap based exchange methods, and via our open-source philosophy, anyone is welcome to use it without restriction.
-Through our atomic-swap technology the end-users utilizing BarterDEX maintain ownership of their private keys at all times.
-Therefore, the developers maintaining any cluster of traders utilizing the BarterDEX software are not acting in the capacity of escrow-service or trading providers, unlike other exchanges.
+Via our open-source philosophy, anyone is welcome to use BarterDEX without restriction.
+As it is based on atomic-swap technology, the end-users utilizing BarterDEX maintain ownership of their private keys at all times.
+Therefore, developers maintaining any cluster of traders utilizing the BarterDEX software are not acting in the capacity of an escrow-service, a trading provider, a centralized exchange, or even a multi-coin decentralized gateway, unlike most other exchanges.
+This provides significant relief from the developer's security responsibilities.

-Because the BarterDEX software is separate from `komodod` and `komodo-cli`, at this time we do not include it in this API documentation.
+Because the BarterDEX software is separate from `komodod` and `komodo-cli`, at this time we do not yet include it in this API documentation.
 Rather, you may find [API documentation for BarterDEX here](https://docs.komodoplatform.com/barterDEX/barterDEX-API.html).